||Poitiers & Toulouse, France

 |Priority Application Deadline

 ||Spend the summer exploring topics of aviation and aerospace in the south of France with professionals and professors from leading engineering institutions in France.
 The contents of this program include scientific and technical courses, but also general conferences and visits to aeronautical and historical sites.

 |This program is provided by GEA France, a consortium of leading aeronautics engineering institutions.
 From Poitiers to Toulouse, the member schools of the GEA cover the whole spectrum of aerospace disciplines.
 In close synergy with their respective research laboratories, they train each year hundreds of expert engineering, project managers, and general managers of the aerospace industry as well as PhDs in many aerospace related fields.

-Through this program, you will discover different parts of France and be immersed in the French “art de vivre” for more than 1 month.
+In this particular program, you will be able to gain an overall knowledge of aeronautics and space fundamentals, as viewed from a European point of view.
+In addition, you will discover different parts of France and be immersed in the French “art de vivre” for more than 1 month.
 The program will start in Toulouse where you will meet the GEA team and the other students during the welcome day.
 Lectures and visits in Toulouse will be led by staff from ENAC (French Civil Aviation University) and ISAE-SUPAERO (Institut Supérieur de l’Aéronautique et de l’Espace).
 You will then spend one week in Poitiers for lectures led by staff from ENSMA, a leading French Grande École in mechanical and aeronautical engineering.
-The program will also include field trips to Marseilles and Arcachon Bay in the Bourdeaux area.
+The program will also include field trips to the coastal area of Biarritz and the Paris Air Show.